Chlorella - The vital algae

 Taking chlorella can reduce the oxidative stress in the intestine and strengthen the microflora.
-This has a positiveeffect on the intestinal mucosa and its barrier function.
+This has a positive effect on the intestinal mucosa and its barrier function.
 This prevents bacteria, bacterial toxins and other harmful substances from entering the bloodstream.

 Chlorella in ulcerative colitis

 Ulcerative colitis is a dreaded chronic bowel disease that is accompanied by pronounced inflammation of the rectum and colon.
-The inflammation causes ulcers, which in turn lead to slimy bloody diarrhea and cramp-like abdominal pain.
+The inflammation causes ulcers, which in turn lead to slimy bloody diarrhoea and cramp-like abdominal pain.
 Severe complications can lead to serious complications such as the toxic megacolon or life-threatening bleeding.

 Patients with ulcerative colitis benefit from the microalgae chlorella.
 In a placebo-controlled double-blind study, Merchant et al. investigated the effect of chlorella on ulcerative colitis.
-They found that chlorella promotes woundhealing and also improves immune function.
+They found that chlorella promotes wound healing and also improves immune function.
 This significantly improved the complaints in the colitis patients.

 Chlorella against stress-related stomach ulcers

 More and more people suffer from chronic stress.
 The consequences can be serious for the body.
 A stomach ulcer can develop under constant stress.

 With a gastric ulcer, there is a deep injury to the stomach lining.
 Patients with a gastric ulcer suffer from anorexia, nausea, and vomiting.
 Chronic blood loss can also lead to anaemia.
 At worst, the ulcer breaks through and creates a life-threatening peritonitis (inflammation of the peritoneum).